Nepal Airlines Flight 183: Aircraft

-The aircraft, a DHC-6 Twin Otter (Registration: 9N-ABB), which was delivered to Nepal Airlines in 1971, was involved in two incidents before: On 10 June 1973 on a flight from Biratnagar to Kathmandu, the aircraft was taken over by three hijackers of Nepali Congress party who demanded money and escaped after landing in Bihar, India.
+The aircraft, a DHC-6 Twin Otter (Registration: 9N-ABB), which was delivered to Nepal Airlines in 1971, was involved in two incidents before: On 10th June 1973 on a flight from Biratnagar to Kathmandu, the aircraft was taken over by three hijackers of Nepali Congress party who demanded money and escaped after landing in Bihar, India.
 None of the three crew and 18 passengers were injured.

-On 5 July 1992, the aircraft lost directional control on takeoff from Jumla on a flight to Surkhet.
+On 5th July 1992, the aircraft lost directional control on takeoff from Jumla on a flight to Surkhet.
 The aircraft ran off the runway and struck the airport perimeter fence.
 None of the three crew were injured and there were no passengers on board.

 Passengers and crew

-According to Civil Aviation Authority of Nepal official Ram Hari Sharma, everybody on board, except for one Danish passenger, was Nepalese, including a child.
+According to Civil Aviation Authority of Nepal official Ram Hari Sharma, everybody on board, except for one Danish passenger, were Nepalese, including a child.

 Investigation

 The Nepalese Government formed a four-man probe team to investigate the crash.
 The aircraft's flight recorder was taken from the site.
 The investigation team was expected to report its findings within two months of the crash.

 The final report of the investigation was released on 25 August 2014.
 It found the accident was caused by a lack of crew coordination; a lack of situational awareness on the part of the crew; and the poor weather.